siddharthyayavaram/CAIRE/README.md

 pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118
 ```

-For additional PyTorch installation details, refer to [PyTorch's official guide](https://pytorch.org/get-started/locally/).
+For further details regarding the installation of PyTorch, please refer to the [official PyTorch guide](https://pytorch.org/get-started/locally/).

+**Note:**
-*If using an Ampere GPU, install FlashAttention:*
+If you are using an Ampere GPU, please install FlashAttention with the following command:

 ```sh
 pip install flash-attn --no-build-isolation
 ```